pulumi/docs/content/blog/pulumi-in-a-cloud-native-world/index.md

 focus on creating business value rather than grappling with intricate infrastructure details.

 The [Cloud Native Computing Foundation](https://www.cncf.io/) (CNCF) landscape offers a rich ecosystem of tools and technologies that can be leveraged to build these platforms.
 However, the sheer number of options can be overwhelming, making it difficult for organizations to determine the best combination of tools for their specific needs.

 At Pulumi's Customer Experience Team, we've observed that adopting infrastructure as code often serves as a catalyst for organizations to reassess their entire software delivery process.
 This reassessment frequently leads to the implementation of more streamlined, automated, and secure methodologies – the core principles of platform engineering.

-To address these challenges and provide guidance, we've created a reference archticture called the `KEBAP` stack.
+To address these challenges and provide guidance, we've created a reference architecture called the `KEBAP` stack.
 Demonstrating how various CNCF technologies can be integrated cohesively using Pulumi to create a robust, scalable internal developer platform.

-By leveraging `KEBAP` and the wider CNCF ecosystem, organizations can accelerate their journey towards effective platform engineering.
-This approach not only enhances operational efficiency but also positions teams to readily adopt and benefit from emerging Cloud Native technologies, ensuring their platforms remain future-proof and aligned with industry best practices.
+For organizations already utilizing the CNCF ecosystem, `KEBAP` offers a structured approach to integrate these technologies into an effective platform engineering solution.
+This method helps teams streamline their existing Cloud Native implementations, providing a cohesive framework that enhances operational efficiency and adaptability.

 ## One Reference Architecture: The `KEBAP` Stack